Rohan2992/my-youtube/README.md

     - LiveChat
     - ChatMessage
     - API polling - updates the data b/w the UI and DL after every 1.5s (1500ms) for enhancing the user experience

+#### Some More Hooks

+    - UseMemo
+        - It lets us to cache the results of calculations between re-renders.
+    - useCallback
+        - It lets us to cache the function definition betweeb re-renders.
+    - useRef
+        - It references a value that is not needed for re-rendering, i.e, it persists the value between different renders